kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

 The Kubeflow endpoint is exposed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 31380.
 If you don't have any experience on Kubernetes, you can [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer) and access the **EXTERNAL_IP**.

-### Extra network setup requirement for VPC-Gen2 Clusters only.
+### Extra network setup requirement for VPC-gen2 clusters only

 **NOTE** These steps are not required for Classic clusters, i.e. where `WORKER_NODE_PROVIDER` is set to `classic`.

-A VPC gen2 cluster does not assign a public ip address to the kubernetes master node by default.
+A VPC gen2 cluster does not assign a public IP address to the Kubernetes master node by default.
-It provides access via a Load balancer, which is configured to allow only a set of ports over public internet.
+It provides access via a Load Balancer, which is configured to allow only a set of ports over public internet.
-So to access the cluster's resources in VPC gen2 cluster, following steps are required.
+To access the cluster's resources in a VPC-gen2 cluster, the following steps are required.

-* Option 1: Configure via Load balancer.
-Follow: [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer)
+* Option 1: Configure via Load Balancer—go to [Expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer)

-* Option 2: If you need access to nodes or NodePort in the VPC, this can be achieved by starting another instance in the same VPC and assigning it a public ip(i.e. floating ip).
-Now either by ssh login to the instance or by creating a ssh socks proxy.
+* Option 2: If you need access to nodes or NodePort in the VPC, this can be achieved by starting another instance in the same VPC and assigning it a public IP (i.e. the floating IP).
+Next, use SSH to log into the instance or create an SSH socks proxy, such as `ssh -D9999 root@new-instance-public-ip`.

-for example:
-`ssh -D9999 root@new-instance-public-ip `

-And then configure socks proxy at `localhost:9999` and access cluster services.
+Then, configure the socks proxy at `localhost:9999` and access cluster services.

 ### Multi-user, auth-enabled